VitMarKha/KafkaConnector/README.md

 # SpringKafkaConnector

-Implementing sending and receiving kafka messages using spring.
+Implementing sending and receiving Kafka messages using Spring.

 ## Using